-MBSE training is available as "online live training" or "onsite live training."
-Online live training (also known as "remote live training") is conducted via an interactive, remote desktop.
-Onsite live training can be conducted locally on customer premises in Michigan or in Govtra corporate training centers in Michigan.
+MBSE training is offered in two formats: "online live training" and "onsite live training."
+Online live training, also known as "remote live training," is conducted via an interactive remote desktop environment.
+Onsite live training can be arranged at the client's premises in Michigan or at NobleProg’s corporate training centers in Michigan.

-Govtra -- Your Local Training Provider for government
+NobleProg -- Your Local Training Provider for government and public sector needs.

 Detroit, MI - Renaissance Center